Numbness and tinglingSensory loss; Paresthesias; Tingling and numbness; Loss of sensation; Pins and needles sensation

 - Sitting or standing in the same position for a long time

-- Injuring a nerve (a neck injury may cause you to feel numbness anywhere along your arm or hand, while a low back injury can cause numbness or tingling down the back of your leg)
+- Injuring a nerve (a neck injury may cause you to feel numbness anywhere along your arm or hand, while a low back injury can cause numbness or tingling along your leg or foot)

 - Pressure on the nerves of the spine, such as from a herniated disk